Building tree annotation with a spreadsheet

 12

 We can now fill the empty cells created in (5) with the ADJP tag, resulting in (6).
-Note that two instances of ADJP are given indexes “;@2” and “;@3“.
-This is because these ADJP instances occur consecutively and yet they need to be distinct ADJP projections.
-Aside from making consecutive projections distinct, the chosen numbering is not important.
+Note that the second instance of ADJP is given an index (“;@2“).
+This is because two ADJP instances are occurring consecutively that need to be distinct.
+Aside from ensuring distinctness, the chosen numbering is not important.

 (6)